U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding: Experiment

 \subsection{Evaluation Protocol}

 We employed standard metrics aligned with clinical relevance and prior LVLM benchmarks.
 Classification tasks were evaluated with accuracy and F1 score.
-Detection tasks were converted to position classification tasks, and hence utilized accuracy as a metric to assess localization correctness.
-Regression tasks report Root Mean Squared Error (RMSE), Mean Absolute Error (MAE) and percentage within tolerance (\%\_tol).
+For detection-related tasks, we initially evaluated models using the ground-truth bounding box or coordinate outputs.
+However, many LVLMs failed to reliably generate valid coordinates or follow bounding-box formatting instructions.
+To enable stable and comparable evaluation across models, we therefore simplified the detection tasks into a 9-class position-classification formulation, where each region corresponds to a coarse spatial sector of the image.
+Under this formulation, detection tasks utilized accuracy as the metric to assess localization correctness.
+Regression tasks report Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and percentage within tolerance (\%\_tol).
 Generation tasks were assessed with BLEU-4 as percentage, ROUGE, and BERTScore~\citep{bert-score} to capture both lexical and semantic similarity.
-All metrics were computed using ground-truth labels from the original dataset and standardized outputs with format specified by the prompts across models to ensure fair comparison.
+All metrics were computed using ground-truth labels from the original dataset and standardized outputs with the format specified by the prompts across models to ensure fair comparison.

 \paragraph{U2-Score.} We design a quantitative score to provide an overall evaluation metric for the ultrasound understanding capability of a model.
-The \score{} is defined as a weighted combination of the metrics across all tasks.
+The \score{} is defined as a weighted combination of the metrics across all tasks, which is mathematically equivalent to computing a case-level average, consistent with prior work \citep{gmai-mmbench}.
 This can be formulated as:

 where $N$ represents the number of tasks, $w_t$ is the corresponding task weight, which is computed from the proportion of the sample number $n_t$ of the $t$-th task.
 This can mitigate the imbalance issue of sample size in different tasks.
 Here, $d_t$ denotes the value of the selected metric of the $t$-th task.
-Table \ref{tab:metrics} presents the values of $w_t$ and the corresponding metrics being selected.
+More details are included in Appendix \ref{detailresult}.